luminalang/lumina/README.md

 # Running

 Currently there's two native targets with basic support.
 Glibc and statically linked Linux with raw syscalls.
-The default as glibc.
+The default is glibc.

-See `compile-then-link-to-libc-and-run.sh` for help.
+See `compile-link-run.sh` for help.

-To use the syscall backend, you need to assemble the appropriate file(s) in `assembly/` to object files with the same name. `nasm -o x86_64-linux-syscall.o x86_64-linux-syscall.asm`

 # Logging